shanemadden/shanemadden.github.io/content/stackexchange-puppet-cleanup.md

 For these, the plan, respectively:

  - Move all node data to Hiera; `site.pp` should be just a `hiera_include`.
-Get all the sensitive data bits into files managed by [BlackBox](https://github.com/StackExchange/blackbox), so that we're not walking around with passwords in every laptop that clones the git repo.
+Get all the sensitive data bits into files managed by [BlackBox](https://github.com/StackExchange/blackbox), so that we're not walking around with cleartext passwords in every laptop that clones the git repo.
  - Make a module that builds the puppet masters reproducibly.
  - Use the [inifile module](https://forge.puppetlabs.com/puppetlabs/inifile) for management of each client's `puppet.conf`

 In addition to this cleanup, we wanted to get ahead of the game in a few other areas:

  - [Configuration-file environments are deprecated](https://docs.puppetlabs.com/puppet/latest/reference/environments_classic.html#config-file-environments-are-deprecated); this makes for a good time to do something useful with directory environments - have git branches be set up as puppet environments.
- - Puppet Dashboard is not getting much love these days (since it was forked for the enterprise dashboard then handed to the community to maintain the open source version) - using [PuppetDB](https://docs.puppetlabs.com/puppetdb/latest/) for storage of that info with a frontend like [PuppetBoard](https://github.com/nedap/puppetboard) seems like the right direction to be going in.
+ - Puppet Dashboard is not getting much love these days (since it was forked for the enterprise dashboard then handed to the community to maintain the open source version) - using [PuppetDB](https://docs.puppetlabs.com/puppetdb/latest/) for storage of that info with a frontend like [PuppetBoard](https://github.com/nedap/puppetboard) or [Puppet Explorer](https://github.com/spotify/puppetexplorer) seems like the right direction to be going in.
  - [Trusted node data](https://docs.puppetlabs.com/puppet/3/reference/release_notes.html#new-trusted-hash-with-trusted-node-data) is better to use than just trusting the identity of a node as it reports it; using the `clientcert` fact to determine a node's catalog via Hiera gives authenticated nodes the ability to masquerade as other nodes, which can be a security problem in some environments (like ours).
  - The [`$facts` hash](https://docs.puppetlabs.com/puppet/3.5/reference/release_notes.html#global-facts-hash) is the new way to get at your facts in manifests; cleaner code and no scope problems.
  - The future parser isn't quite ready for use in production, but it's close; we want to start making sure our modules are compatible.